Are you looking for the best CRM software for your business?

 Agile CRM will give you most of the tools you need to manage your customer relationships.
 You get everything from lead scoring to meeting schedules to deal tracking.

 You can integrate the platform with various telephony products like Twillo or SIP, which are excellent for small businesses that still heavily rely on phone calls.

-Marketing automation is present in Agile CRM, as well as the ability to track all kinds of digital communication like social networks, emails, and mobile marketing.
-You can track each marketing campaign’s success thanks to Agile CRM’s analytics tools.
+Marketing automation is present in this CRM, as well as the ability to track all kinds of digital communication like social networks, emails, and mobile marketing.
+You can track each marketing campaign‘s success, thanks to Agile CRM’s analytics tools.

-While it sounds like it’s no big deal, this can be good for your revenue.
+While it sounds like it’s no big deal, this can be good advertising, contributing to your revenue.
 Gamification increases competition between your salespeople, stimulating them to work harder.
 After all, everybody wants to be at the top of the best players list!

 Agile CRM has a live chat assistant on its website, but that’s just for starters.
 You can contact customer support through email (available 24/5) or phone.
 Phone calls are answered only on business days from 09:00 AM to 05:00 PM EST. You can also schedule a call.

-Apart from that, you can register for any of Agile CRM’s regular webinars.
+Apart from that, you can register for any of their regular webinars.

 What should the best CRM for small business have in store?
 Should it be both cheap and highly customizable?
 If so, Apptivo might be what you’re looking for.

 Apptivo offers similar features in all its 3 premium plans, and the price difference is not so much justified by the quality but by the quantity.